ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-6. Is it always better to reduce bias and variance simultaneously?
+Q. Is it always better to reduce bias and variance simultaneously?

 <details><summary><b>Answer</b></summary>